xscorp/Notes/Android-Security/README.md

 It works by checking and executing the activity that has the intent filter with action **android.intent.action.MAIN** and category **android.intent.category.LAUNCHER**
 Reference: https://stackoverflow.com/questions/29931318/launch-app-via-adb-without-knowing-activity-name

+## Understanding keystores
+Every apk needs to be signed before it can be installed on an android device.
+Signing the application often makes use of a file called "keystore".
+A keystore is a container that is used to store cryptographic keys.
+Why?
+To mitigate the danger of leaking keys.
+Every cryptographic key related to the applications is put inside the Keystore and the keystore is used to authenticate everywhere.
+While creating a keystore, the developer has to specify a password for keystore.
+Once the keystore is created, keys can be stored inside it by specifying a name for the key,